dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
- yeah your
+ yes your

 **Christian Seberino:**
 predictions your
-predictions for the future oh
+predictions for the future

 **Matt:**
-yeah here
+yes here
-we go uh
+we go

 Carlo Vicari:**